bautt/splunk4champions2/README.md

 ![](https://github.com/bautt/splunk4champions2/blob/main/src/package/appserver/static/images/champignon_schwarz_trans_150x150.png#gh-light-mode-only) ![](https://github.com/bautt/splunk4champions2/blob/main/src/package/appserver/static/images/champignon_weiss_trans_150x150.png#gh-dark-mode-only)

- # Splunk4Champions 2.0 -> _Splunk SE Workshop for advanced users_

-## This is a complete re-design from https://github.com/bautt/splunk4champions training
+ # Welcome to the enhanced Splunk4Champions Workshop!
+Discover the new and improved Splunk4Champions workshop, now featuring an upgraded content management system powered by React.js, Splunk UI, and MDX files.
+This workshop is designed to provide advanced Splunk users (champions) with an opportunity to enhance their skills and delve deeper into the intricacies of Splunk search.

+Join us for an engaging and interactive hands-on experience where you'll not only learn new tricks but also gain a comprehensive understanding of how Splunk searches work.
+We will share invaluable hints and techniques to help you maximize the efficiency of your Splunk searches, complemented by the underlying theory behind them.
+As a participant, your active involvement will be required, and you'll be provided with numerous follow-up links to explore further information at your own pace.

-##
+## Who should attend:
-This repository houses a new version of the Splunk4Champions workshop.
-The content management has been redesigned to work with React.js, Splunk UI and MDX files.

-Splunk4Champions is  a presales workshop for more experienced Splunk users (champions) who are still willing to learn some new tricks and get deeper understanding of how Splunk search works.
-We want to share hints & tricks on how to use Splunk searches more efficiently and also provide some underlying theory for that.
-This is an interactive hands-on workshop which will require your participation and also provide your dozens of follow-up links to find more information.

-### Target audience:
-Advanced Splunk users
+- Advanced Splunk users
-Splunk admins
+- Splunk admins

-### Content:
+## Workshop Highlights:
-- Options and GUI Settings
+- Exploring Options and GUI Settings for optimal customization
-- Using Job Inspector
+- Harnessing the power of the Job Inspector for advanced search analysis
-- How is data stored in Splunk
+- Understanding the intricacies of data storage in Splunk
-- Search performance: good and bad searches
+- Mastering search performance: identifying good and bad search practices
-- Converting log data to metrics
+- Unleashing the potential of converting log data into metrics
-- Dashboard hints (XML)
+- Crafting compelling dashboards using XML and expert hints
-- Dashboard Studio Introduction and Tutorial
+- Introduction and tutorial on Dashboard Studio, your gateway to stunning visualizations

-### Benefit:
+## Benefits of attending:
-- Sustainable and energy saving usage of Splunk
+- Achieve sustainable and energy-saving Splunk usage practices
-- New insights and inspiration
+- Gain fresh insights and inspiration for leveraging Splunk's capabilities

-### Design Goals:
-Zero-Powerpoint: all information needed is included in the app
+No more boring PowerPoint slides!
+All the necessary information is included directly in the app, ensuring an engaging and immersive learning experience.

+Don't miss this opportunity to elevate your Splunk skills and become a true champion in harnessing the power of Splunk.
+Join us at the Splunk4Champions Workshop and unlock a world of endless possibilities!

 ## Download and installation:
 For simple installaiton just download the release https://github.com/bautt/splunk4champions2/releases/ (look left) and install it as normal Splunk app.
 It should work on and 8+ versions and in Splunk Cloud.
 It should do no harm but is not meant to be installed on production systems - so no warranty.